 Where's the bottleneck in your area?

-You investigate to find out why the trucks are forced to wait, and you discover something surprising: The reason they wait is because no one notifies the warehouse in advance of their arrival.
-As a result, when a truck arrives, the forklift that's needed for unloading is often being used for another task.
-So your truck has to wait until the forklift is free.
+After some investigation, you find out that the reason the trucks are left waiting is because no one notifies the warehouse in advance of their arrival.
+Because of this, the forklift needed for unloading the trucks is often being used for another task, so your truck has to wait until the forklift is free.

-Now you begin to wonder why the warehouse isn't notified, as it should be, that trucks are on their way.
-You investigate more and learn that the person who used to call the warehouse left the company a few months ago, and the task wasn't reassigned.
-So you delegate the phone call to another team member, and you persuade the warehouse to purchase a second forklift – and your problem is solved.
+Why isn't the warehouse being notified?
+It turns out that the person who used to call the warehouse left the company a few months ago, and the task wasn't reassigned.
+So, you delegate the phone call to another team member, and you persuade the warehouse to purchase a second forklift – and your problem is solved.

 This bottleneck was pretty easy to fix.
 But have you ever discovered a bottleneck in your business processes?
 These can be harder to resolve, mostly because they're harder to identify.